frudakis-research-group/retnet/README.md

 </h4>

+# 💎 RetNet

-**RetNet** is a 3D ConvNet that takes energy voxels as input and ouputs predictions for gas adsorption properties.
+A 3D ConvNet that takes energy voxels as input and ouputs gas adsorption properties.

 This repository contains a `PyTorch` implementation of `RetNet`, which can be found on [`model.py`](https://github.com/frudakis-research-group/retnet/blob/master/model.py#L14) module.